swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 * No other read or write access to the array will be allowed for as long as the returned value exists.

 In both this and the previous case, the lifetime of the return value is "scoped" to the lifetime of the original value.
-Because lifetime dependencies can only be attached to `~Escapable` values, types that contain pointers will generally need to be `~Escapable` in order to provide safe semantics.
+Because lifetime dependencies can only be attached to nonescapable values, types that contain pointers will generally need to be nonescapable in order to provide safe semantics.
-As a result, **scoped lifetime dependencies** are the only possibility whenever an `Escapable` value (such as an Array or similar container) is providing a `~Escapable` value (such as the `BufferReference` or `MutatingBufferReference` in these examples).
+As a result, **scoped lifetime dependencies** are the only possibility whenever an `Escapable` value (such as an Array or similar container) is providing a nonescapable value (such as the `BufferReference` or `MutatingBufferReference` in these examples).

 #### Copy Lifetime Dependency

-The case where a `~Escapable` value is used to produce a different `~Escapable` value is somewhat different.
+The case where a nonescapable value is used to produce another nonescapable value is somewhat different.
 Here's a typical example that constructs a new `BufferReference` from an existing one:
 ```swift
 struct BufferReference<T>: ~Escapable {